CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads like a distributed systems textbook chapter rather than an actionable skill for Claude.
-It is extremely verbose, explaining well-known concepts (pBFT, Raft, gossip protocols, DHTs) that Claude already understands, while failing to provide a clear, sequenced workflow for actually coordinating mesh network tasks.
-The few actionable MCP commands are buried among hundreds of lines of illustrative pseudocode and conceptual descriptions.
+This skill reads more like a distributed systems textbook chapter than an actionable skill for Claude.
+It extensively explains well-known concepts (pBFT, Raft, gossip protocols, DHTs, work stealing) that Claude already understands, while failing to provide a clear operational workflow for actually coordinating mesh network tasks.
+The MCP tool commands in the middle are the most valuable part but are buried in hundreds of lines of theoretical content.

 Suggestions

-Reduce content by 70-80%: Remove textbook explanations of distributed systems concepts (pBFT, Raft, gossip, DHTs, Byzantine fault tolerance) and focus only on the specific MCP tool commands and coordination patterns unique to this system.
+Reduce content by 70%+ by removing textbook explanations of distributed systems concepts (pBFT, Raft, gossip, DHTs) that Claude already knows — focus only on project-specific configuration and tool usage.

 DimensionReasoningScore